Corey Bailey

 This is because the bass frequencies require a wider groove width to be

-given disk.
-Thus, there is a built in base boost in your record preamp to
+record.
+Thus, there is a built in base boost in your phono preamp to compensate

-compensate for this.
-Likewise, it was discovered that increasing the treble
+for this.
+Likewise, it was discovered that increasing the treble frequencies when

-frequencies when cutting a disk had the effect of eliminating some of the surface
+cutting a disk had the effect of eliminating some of the surface noise when played

 Gatefold